MetaMask/snaps/packages/snaps-cli/README.md

 - Type: `string[]`

 A list of built-in modules to ignore.
-This is useful if the built-in module is not actually used in the snap, but is added by a dependency.
+This is useful if the built-in module is not actually used in the Snap, but is added by a dependency.

 ###### `stats.buffer`